perl6/perl6-pod-to-bigpage/README.md

 * `--precomp-path`

-  Where to put precompiled `pod6` files.
+  Sets the path where precompiled `pod6` files are created.
 Defaults to environment variable `TEMP`, `TMP` or `/tmp`.

 ## Testing